 Did you know that the Jamestown City Center neighborhood has more Norwegian and German ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 17.7% of this neighborhood's residents have Norwegian ancestry and 49.3% have German ancestry.Notable & Unique: Length of Commute

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Jamestown City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Jamestown City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 76.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.2% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.Notable & Unique: People

 In addition, one of the really interesting characteristics about the Jamestown City Center neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 4.9% of college-friendly places to live in the state of North Dakota.The Neighbors The Neighbors: Income